BolajiAyodeji/Blogposts/ck7n4hny600mo8ss108mqqwhr.md

-## Awesome Technical Writing - A curated list of awesome resources: books, videos, articles about technical writing
+## Awesome Technical Writing - A curated list of awesome resources about technical writing

 > Technical writing is writing or drafting technical communication used in technical and occupational fields, such as computer hardware and software, engineering, chemistry, aeronautics, robotics, finance, medical, consumer electronics, biotechnology, and forestry. ~ [Wikepedia](https://en.wikipedia.org/wiki/Technical_writing)